vivaria/edisonrul.ing/docs/source/cards/banisher-of-the-light.md

-# BANISHER OF THE LIGHT
+# Banisher Of The Light

 > ① As long as this card remains face-up on the field, any card sent to the Graveyard is removed from play.